🇯🇵 日本語 | 🇺🇸 English

 Wrong variable names

-Causes include NULL pointer dereference, out-of-bounds array access, and use of freed memory.
-The compiler cannot detect them.
+Common causes include NULL pointer dereferences, out-of-bounds array access, and using freed memory.
+The compiler can't catch any of these.

 Q2.
 What happens when you divide by 0?